 According to HubSpot, 73% of executives prefer to work with salespeople referred by someone they know.

-Referrals are a great way for sellers to fill their pipelines.
-If they have built relationships with people on LinkedIn ® , they probably have connections that would be happy to introduce them to prospective buyers who may be second or third-degree connections.
+Referrals are a great way for sellers to fill their sales pipelines.
+If they have built relationships with people on LinkedIn®, they probably have connections that would be happy to introduce them to prospective buyers who may be second or third-degree connections.

 Before starting, have your sales team pull out their list of existing clients and past clients who have had good sales experiences.